sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Problem Statement
 This project seeks to forecast number of people infected(new case) and number of caused(total cases) by COVID-19 for a time duration of 30-days based on historical data from JHU.

 In my `Proposal` I mention that I will be using DeepAR and Time Series Forecasting with Linear Learner, however after doing extensive research I found out that any data based on epidemic(COVID-19), pandemic(MERS) and/or outbreaks (measles) will not be best suited for DeepAR and/or [14 other Classical Time Series Forecasting Methods (TSFMs) in Python](#TSFMs).
-I will go in-depth on why this is so in  my `(#TSFMs)`
+I will go in-depth on why this is so see  `Appendix A`

-I will be using scipy ecosystem including, Matplotlib, scipy.optimize, numpy,  and pandas to create an algorithm that will best Logistic Function, for total cases, and two Gaussian Function for, new case
+I will be using scipy ecosystem including, Matplotlib, numpy,  pandas to help me with data analysis and visualization

+scipy.optimize, to create an algorithm that will best Logistic Function, for total cases, and two Gaussian Function for, new case